 Painting branches is also often called “whitewashing,” and many materials are used to get the effect.
-I use white latex paint mixed with one or two parts water.
+I use white latex paint mixed with one part water.

-Some people also use a kaolin clay product (“Surround” for example).
+Some people also use a kaolin clay product called “Surround”.
 It can even be sprayed on leaves to protect them from sunburn.
-I’ve yet to use it myself, but I look forward to trying it out later this summer.

 For more on avocado sunburn, see my post “Avocado trees get sunburned — what to do?”

 Mulching or growing companion plants

 Avocado roots like to grow right at the surface of the soil if they can.
 If it’s hot there, they can’t.
 Mulch keeps that level of the soil comfortably cool and hospitable to avocado roots.
 The more roots a tree has, the more water it can draw up into its canopy to cool itself.
 I like to use wood chips around my avocado trees.